ysbaddaden/earl/SPEC.md

 Extension modules should follow the structure and design of existing agents and extensions, to avoid introducing conflicting patterns (namings, hooks, methods).

+### Earl::Logger

+The `Earl::Logger` module is both an Agent and an extension module.

+The Agent is always started (and supervised) and handles the actual log of messages to backends.
+The module has class methods to check whether a severity will be logged (e.g. `Earl::Logger.info?`) and methods to log messages for an Agent (e.g. `.info(agent, message)` or `.warn(agent) { message }`).

+The extension module should only be included in classes that already include [`Earl::Agent`](#earlagent).
+It provides a single method that wraps the Logger class methods for the Agent (`e.g.` `log.info?` or `log.error { message }`).

+Messages can be logged with a severity.
+The logger has a minimum severity level, messages greater or equal to this severity level will be logged, messages below this severity level will be skipped.
+The severity levels are found in the `Earl::Logger::Severity` enum:

+- `DEBUG`  —additional messages meant for debug purposes only;
+- `INFO`   —normal information (default level);
+- `WARN`   —report expected failures;
+- `ERROR`  —report crashes and unexpected behavior;

+One additionnal severity, `SILENT`, is available to disable the logger.

+The module is configured with the following class methods:

+- `.level=(severity)`

+  Changes the minimal severity level.
+Defaults to `INFO`.

+- `.backends`

+  Accessor to an array of backends to write logged messages to.
+You can add or remove backends, but be aware that the array is concurrency unsafe, so backends should be configured before the application is started.

+  The `Earl::Logger::ConsoleBackend` is available to write logs to any IO object.
+The console backend is enabled by default and writes to `STDOUT`.

+  Custom backends can be created.
+They must extend the `Earl::Logger::Backend` class and implement its `#write(severity, agent, time, message)` abstract method.

+The module adds the `#log` method to agents, which has three methods for each severity.
+For example the `INFO` severity:

+  - `#info?`

+    Returns true if `INFO` messages are logged, that is if the configured severity level is `INFO` or lower (i.e. `VERBOSE` or `DEBUG`).
+Returns false otherwise.

+  - `#info(message)`

+    Logs message if the configured severity level is `INFO` or lower.
+Skips the message otherwise.

+  - `#info { message }`

+    Identical to `#info(message)` but delays the message evaluation.
+The block will only be evaluated if the configured level severity is `INFO` or lower.
+    This method avoids allocating memory just to throw it away because `INFO` messages are skipped.

 ### Earl::Mailbox